manh-dan/microsoftgraph/README.md

 ## Copyright and license

 Copyright (c) ManhDanBlogs Corporation.
 All Rights Reserved.
-Licensed under the MIT [license](LICENSE).
+Licensed under the MIT [license].